WhChess/CheckMateX/README.md

-the developers of the apps that i use for creating my openning book
+the developers of the apps that i used for creating my openning book
 - Fabien Letouzy (polyglot.exe)
 - Michel Van den Bergh
 - Massimiliano Goi